janhoon/cadac/memory-bank/progress.md

 # Progress: CADAC

 ## Current Status
-CADAC is in early development (version 0.1.0) with foundational components being established.
-The project has basic functionality for SQL parsing and a minimal terminal UI, but is not yet feature-complete for production use.
+CADAC is in early development (version 0.1.0) with significant progress on core components.
+The project has implemented SQL parsing with tree-sitter and model discovery functionality, with a focus on test-driven development.
+The terminal UI and dependency tracking features are planned for upcoming development.

 ## What Works

 ### SQL Parsing
-- ✅ Basic tree-sitter integration for SQL parsing
+- ✅ Tree-sitter integration for SQL parsing
 - ✅ Model metadata structure definition
-- ✅ Simple SQL statement validation
+- ✅ SQL statement validation
-- ✅ Error handling for parse failures
+- ✅ Error handling with std::error::Error implementation
 - ✅ Detection of multiple statements

-### Terminal UI
-- ✅ Basic terminal initialization with ratatui
+- ✅ Basic column extraction from SELECT statements
+- ✅ Comment parsing for descriptions
+- ✅ Support for column aliases

+### Model Discovery
+- ✅ File system traversal to find SQL files
+- ✅ SQL file content reading
+- ✅ Model metadata extraction from SQL files
-- ✅ Simple rendering of text
+- ✅ Model catalog structure
-- ✅ Event handling for keyboard input
+- ✅ Error handling for file operations
+- ✅ Support for recursive directory traversal

+### Testing Framework
+- ✅ Unit tests for parser functionality
+- ✅ Integration tests for model discovery
+- ✅ Test utilities for creating temporary files
-- ✅ Terminal cleanup on exit
+- ✅ Error case testing

 ### Command-line Interface
 - ✅ Basic CLI structure with clap